 Romer retired from Harvard in 1965 and, with characteristic energy, used his leisure for world travel, fossil collecting, lecturing, attending conferences, and visiting museums.
 He continued to write scientific papers, and his studies extended the understanding of the course of evolution of the lower vertebrates.
 His basically conservative approach focussed attention upon the significance of form and function in relation to environment as the key to evolutionary progress.
 Documentation of the slowly changing flow through time, as envisaged by Darwin, emerges clearly from Romer’s studies of the evolution of extinct fishes, amphibians, and reptiles.

-At yovisto you may learn more about the future of the Science of Anatomy in a lecture by Jack Choi.
+At yovisto academic video search you may learn more about the future of the Science of Anatomy in a lecture by Jack Choi.